romainmoreau/gas-sensor/README.md

 When you click on one of then, you will see something like that:
 ![](docs/PM2.5.png)
 ## Java clients
 If you need to use the gas sensors in your own Java projects, you can use the Java clients.
-The only external dependency used by these clients is JSSC for handling the serial port communication.
+The only external dependency used by these clients is jSerialComm for handling the serial port communication.

 If you want to use all the clients, you can add to your POM this shortcut dependency:
 ```xml